A survey of $\chi$-boundedness: Holes

 So far, we have wanted holes of odd length, but there are other avenues to explore.
-For instance, Addario-Berry, Chudnovsky, Havet, Reed and Seymour~\cite{evenholes} proved that the ideal of graphs with no even holes is $\chi$-bounded, and indeed: \begin{thm} If a graph has no even hole then its chromatic number is at most twice its clique number. \end{thm} The length of holes modulo 3 is also interesting.
-For example, motivated by topological considerations, Kalai and Meshulam~\cite{kalai} made several beautiful conjectures connecting graph-theoretic properties with homological ones.
-One of these conjectures was recently proved in \cite{kmconj}:
+For instance, what about graphs with no even holes?
+Addario-Berry, Chudnovsky, Havet, Reed and Seymour~\cite{evenholes} claimed to prove that such graphs have ``bisimplicial'' vertices, vertices whose neighbour set is the union of two cliques.
+Unfortunately there is a mistake in the paper and it has been withdrawn~\cite{bisimplerratum}, but a paper~\cite{bisimplicial2} by Chudnovsky and the second author (currently being refereed) gives a different proof.
+If correct, the result implies that the ideal of graphs with no even holes is $\chi$-bounded, and indeed: \begin{thm} If a graph has no even hole then its chromatic number is at most twice its clique number. \end{thm} The length of holes modulo 3 is also interesting.
+For instance, if $G$ is a cycle, the number of stable sets in $G$ of even cardinality minus the number of those of odd cardinality is $\pm 2$ if the cycle has length a multiple of three, and $0$ or $\pm 1$ otherwise.
+Kalai and Meshulam~\cite{kalai} conjectured the following, which was recently proved in \cite{kmconj}:

 \begin{thm} If $G$ has no induced cycle of length divisible by three (and so, no triangles) then the number of stable sets of odd cardinality and the number of even cardinality differ by at most one. \end{thm}